 The Audit Committee also has the role and function of considering and evaluating the arm's length nature of proposed transactions to be entered into by the Company and a related party.

 The Members of the Audit Committee

-The Audit Committee is presently composed of:
+As at 31 December 2022 the Audit Committee is composed of:

-Mr. Paul Bugeja (Chairman of the Audit Committee)
+Mr. Alex Tanti (Chairman of the Audit Committee)